whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 This led to group members believing they were safe as long as they stayed out of leadership positions.
 The Nazis did not want any public opposition, so they responded by arresting lawyers essentially randomly across the group.
 Nobody was explicitly told why they were arrested, but they all learned it was from their activism work.
 This scared the rest and allowed the Nazis to leave a few leading lawyers in place when this was useful to them.

 Infiltration is particularly devious, where undercover police officers or contractors will pretend to be activists and participate in social movements.
-In 2011-2012, eight British women activists filed a lawsuit stating they were tricked into having long-term relationships with police who sabotaged their efforts to mitigate animal cruelty, reduce pollution, and more.
+In 2011, eight British women activists filed a lawsuit stating they were tricked into having long-term relationships with police who sabotaged their efforts to reduce animal cruelty and pollution going back to the 1980s.
 Prosecutors and police chiefs set up 12 "inquiries" to investigate police misconduct, but all took place in secret and there has been no sign of change.
 Some of the women even had children with the undercover police who had secretly undermined all the good work they were doing.[xxx-guardian family spy]

 The Tsarist Russian secret police provide more examples of police infiltration.
 Helpful informants were more likely to get into university or get a job, while incorruptible activists were denied.
 One police chief even allowed infiltrators to engage in illegal behavior to earn the trust of the real activists.
 Infiltrators were trained in all the fashionable revolutionary and socialist theories, and whenever an activist group seemed to settle on one theory, the infiltrators would start advocating for an opposing one, never letting the group settle on a coherent understanding of their problems and what to do about them.
-The manipulation ran deep![xxx-watchful state|p8-10]<sup>,</sup>[xxx-bailey police socialism]
+The manipulation ran deep![xxx-watchful state|p8-12]<sup>,</sup>[xxx-bailey police socialism]

 These techniques are all devious, but they're still far from ideal for authorities.
 Ideally activists would never start their own activist groups, but join government-sponsored organizations where they can be most easily surveilled and controlled.